Diet & Weight Loss

 Putting the popcorn itself aside, it’s the packaging that warrants concern.
 That microwave-safe bag is lined with a chemical called PFOA, or perfluorooctanoic acid, says NaturalON.com.
 “Maybe you have heard the warning that your non-stick pots and pans are toxic?
 Your microwave popcorn is lined with the same toxic non-stick lining.
 When heated this chemical has been shown to cause cancer and infertility in lab animals,” according to the site.

 When you’re choosing a juice, make sure the bottle says 100-percent fruit juice.
 “Fruit punches or fruit drinks are usually concentrates with added sugar,” Planells explains.
 “So if you get something that’s only 80-percent fruit juice and has an extra 20 grams of sugar, you could have eaten a piece of fruit and saved yourself all those extra calories.”
 And remember, he adds, portion size, portion size, portion size: “Juice is usually a 6-oz serving.”
-Here are the 17 surprisingly unhealthy foods you need to avoid.
+Find out 17 more surprisingly unhealthy foods you need to avoid.

 Nicole S Glass/Shutterstock

 While Planells encourages drinking water to stay hydrated, he cautions against getting carried away with flavored varieties.
 “People think, ‘It’s water!
 It’s got vitamins!
 It sounds healthy!’
 But read the label to understand what you’re consuming,” he says.
 “An 8-oz serving provides 50 calories, but a usual bottle is 16 to 20 ounces, so make sure you look at the serving per bottle.
 You could be consuming an additional 130 calories from your flavored water.”